Machine learning study to identify collective flow in small and large colliding systems: INTRODUCTION

 Quark-gluon plasma (QGP) at extreme conditions of high temperature and density is thought to be a form of the early universe, which has been produced in the laboratory by relativistic heavy-ion collisions at the BNL Relativistic Heavy Ion Collider (RHIC) and the CERN Large Hadron Collider (LHC)~\cite{STAR:2005gfr,PHENIX:2004vcz,ALICE:2008ngc,Bzdak:2019pkr,Luo:2017faz}.
-The experimental results have shown that this new type of strongly interacting matter behaves as a perfect fluid, because it translates initial spatial geometry or initial energy density fluctuations into momentum anisotropy of the final particles through pressure gradients in hydrodynamics with the smallest ratio of shear viscosity over entropy~\cite{Heinz:2013th,Song:2007ux,Jeon:2015dfa,Shen:2020mgh,Gale:2013da,Yan:2017ivm,Alver:2010gr,Ma:2010dv,Yan:2014afa,Qin:2010pf}, thus generating strong collective flow~\cite{Ollitrault:1992bk,Stoecker:2004qu}.
+The experimental results have shown that this new type of nearly perfect fluid can translate initial spatial geometry or initial energy density fluctuations into momentum anisotropy of final particles through the pressure gradient in hydrodynamics~\cite{Heinz:2013th,Song:2007ux,Jeon:2015dfa,Shen:2020mgh,Gale:2013da,Yan:2017ivm,Alver:2010gr,Ma:2010dv,Yan:2014afa,Qin:2010pf}, thus resulting in the emergence of strong collective flow in A $+$ A collisions~\cite{Ollitrault:1992bk,Stoecker:2004qu}.

-Over the last decade, the measurements of collective flow in various colliding systems, such as $p p$, $p +$Au, $d +$Pb collisions and peripheral Pb$+$Pb collisions from the multiphase transport (AMPT) model, and reveal the differences between small and large colliding systems.